vishnupriya2801/Time-series-Forecasting/README.md

 Contains weekly purchased quantities of 800 over products over 52 weeks.
 These data were used in the paper "Time series clustering: A superior alternative for market basket analysis" by Tan, Swee Chuan and San Lau, Jess Pei.

+The model can be improved for predictions by using Neural network autoregression models.
+(Will be working on this soon)